osumy/2048/README.md

 </div>

 ## 💡 Overview
 This project is a terminal-based 📟 implementation of the popular 2048 game 🕹️, developed using C++.
-Experience the classic puzzle challenge as you combine tiles and reach the elusive 2048 tile  (and maybe more?! :)), all from your command line!
+Experience the classic puzzle challenge as you combine tiles and reach the elusive 2048 tile, all from your command line!

 ## 📝 Description